Year 6

 At St Margaret's we are passionate about reading!
 We teach a daily reading session based on a Curriculum for Unity School’s Partnership (CUSP) text.

-This half term, our core text is Rooftoppers by Katherine Rundell.
+This half term, our core text is Skellig by David Almond.
 The core texts are supplemented by a variety of additional texts, to support children developing their reading fluency and confidence across a range of text types.

 Writing

 At St Margaret's Primary Academy we follow CUSP for our writing curriculum.
 The CUSP curriculum is a vocabulary rich, knowledge based approach to help develop pupils' retrieval, vocabulary and deepen learning.
-During the Summer Term Year 6 will be learning to write autobiographies, speeches, first person stories, poems, explanatory texts and newspaper reports.
+During the Spring Term Year 6 will be learning to write extended third person narratives, explanatory texts and autobiographies.

 Maths

 At St Margaret's Primary Academy we adopt a Mastery approach to teach maths lessons.
 The mastery approach supports children in becoming fluent and confident mathematicians.
 Maths lessons include ‘Flashback 4’ where children recap 4 previously learnt skills, fluency activities and opportunities for children to apply their knowledge to reasoning and problem solving.
-This term we will be covering place value, addition, subtraction, multiplication, division, fractions and converting units.
+This term we will be covering ratio, algebra, decimals, fractions, percentages, area, perimeter, volume and statistics.

 Children will have the opportunity to practise and develop their times table knowledge daily.